Ch 4,5, and 6

 a year.

-Plants and animals found in each biome
+animals found in each biome

 adapt to the environment in which they live.